Creating and running an Archive job

 • If Analytics indexes or Structured Analytics sets exist in the workspace, but you do not select the option to include them, when the workspace is restored, these will cease to function and will need to be removed and recreated.
 It is very important to archive these if you want to keep them.

-• Corrupted Analytics Indexes Behavior—this option displays if Include Analytics Indexes was selected.
-From the drop-down list, select whether to skip corrupted indexes and complete the job or to stop the job when a corrupted index is encountered.
+• Corrupted Analytics Indexes Behavior—if Include Analytics Indexes was selected, this field displays.
+Select from the drop-down list whether to skip corrupted indexes and complete the job or to stop the job when a corrupted index is encountered.

-• Skip File—If you select to skip file to keep the job running even when it encounters multiple corrupted indexes, the Summary Page will present the number of skipped indexes and the full list.
+• Skip File—if you select to skip corrupted files encountered to keep the job running, the Summary Page will present the number of skipped indexes and the full list.
 Those indexes need to be rebuilt after restore.

-• Stop Job—If you select to stop the job, the first corrupted index will immediately stop the job.
+• Stop Job—if you select to stop the job, the first corrupted index will immediately stop the job, and that file must be corrected before the job can resume.

 Processing Options